 Although findings by Sonola et al. (2022) have revealed the presence of these pathogens in rodents and other animal species in Tanzania, the role of these reservoirs as potential drivers that might spread resistant enteric pathogens and contribute to enteric infections remained limited in Iringa.
-This study, therefore, aimed at assessing the occurrence and respective antimicrobial resistance patterns of E. coli and Salmonella spp. as zoonotic agents that might be contributing to gastroenteritis conditions to residents in Iringa Municipal.
-The results of this study hold significance in producing evidencebased information that contributes to the surveillance of AMR originating from environmental factors, thereby supporting the One Health initiative.
+This study, therefore, aimed at assessing the occurrence and respective antimicrobial resistance patterns of E. coli and Salmonella spp. as zoonotic agents that might be residents in Iringa Municipal.
+The results of this study hold significance in producing evidencebased information that contributes to surveillance of AMR originating from environmental factors, thereby supporting the One Health initiative.